hands-on-scala/hands-on-scala.github.io/content/post/enums.md

 }
 {{< / highlight >}}

 And this tiny program will print the string "Mon" to the screen.
+Try it!

 It's also easy to loop over all possible values of an enum: